Signature Partnership Historical Overview

 University of Louisville Signature Partnership Initiative with West Louisville

 Background: During FY 2003-2004, the university was engaged in more than 1,400 community partnerships or programs.
-However, many of these projects were the efforts of individual faculty, staff, or departments rather than part of a coordinated university strategy.
-The establishment of the Signature Partnership Initiative (SPI) is expected to build further upon the outstanding work of the university’s faculty and staff within the Louisville metro community.
-This new initiative will provide the university’s colleges and schools a new framework/vehicle for collaborative interdisciplinary scholarship and outreach in regards to urban/metropolitan issues.
-Furthermore, this new partnership initiative will engage a significant number of corporate/business leaders, public sector officials, community leaders and university community in a focused effort to improve the quality of life for residents of West Louisville.
+However, many of these projects were in the efforts of individual faculty, staff, or departments rather than part of a coordinated university strategy.
+The establishment of the Signature Partnership Initiative (SPI) is expected to build further upon the outstanding work of the university's faculty and staff within the Louisville metro community.
+This interdisciplinary scholarship and outreach in regards to urban/ metropolitan issues.
+Furthermore, this new partnership initiative will engage a significant number of corporate/ business leaders, public sector officials, community leaders and university community in a focused effort to improve the quality of life for residents of West Louisville.

-The Signature Partnership Initiative fits well with the University’s strategic plan and Challenge for Excellence goals (Goal 4: Partnerships and Collaborations), Kentucky Higher Education Improvement Act 1997, the Kentucky Council on Postsecondary Education’s advancement of the new economy and Greater Louisville Inc.’s 2005 Competitive City Agenda.
+The Signature Partnership Initiative fit's well with the University's strategic plan and Challenge for the Excellence goals (Goals 4: Partnerships and Collaborations), Kentucky Higher Education Improvement Act 1997, the Kentucky Council on Postsecondary Education's advancement of the new economy and Greater Louisville Inc.'s 2005 Competitive City Agenda

-University-Community Partnership Board Recommendation: Implement the Signature Partnership Initiative with West Louisville.
-Complete the design and implementation of programs and strategies aimed at eliminating disparities in education, health, economic development, and human and social services within the urban core.
+University- Community Partnership Board Recommendation: Implement the Signature Partnership Initiative with West Louisville.
+Complete the design and implementation of the programs and strategies aimed at eliminating disparities in education, health, economic development, and human and social services within the urban core.
 Complete the steps necessary to secure buy-in from both university and community partners.
-Consult with academics, representatives of community-based organizations, residents, and others to exchange information and identify opportunities to collaborate.
+Consult with academics, representatives of community based organizations, residents, and others to exchange information and identify opportunities to collaborate.

 In collaboration with community partners, enhance quality of life for residents in West Louisville by improving the overall educational attainment levels to equal those of Metro Louisville in general, through the integrated enhancement of health, social and human services, and economic viability of the community.